vippsas/vipps-developers/settlements/README.md

 ## Net and gross settlements

+As a rule, Vipps only offers net settlments.
+Gross settlements are only available in special cases.

 Merchants with a "net settlement" contract receive the users' payments excluding the Vipps fees.
 On other words: The Vipps fees are deducted from the settlement amount.